Acapulco & Puerto Vallarta, Pacific Coast, Mexico

 The negative aspects of Acapulco include drug violence perpetrated by local cartels (tho’ usually not directed at tourists), corrupt and grasping police, frequent and persistent hawkers on beaches, commonplace thievery and garbage in the bay!

 The local police can be especially problematical if you are driving a decent car.
 There’s a good chance that you will be stopped for an imaginary traffic offence and fined on the spot.
 In addition traffic can be heavy and aggressive, and parking and street names are both difficult to find so leave the Corvette at home!

-Best Things to Do in Acapulco
+Best Things to Do and See in Acapulco

 La Quebrada Cliff Divers head for their perch for a spot of night action.
 Photo by Prayitno.
 These are professional high divers performing daily shows from 35 metres (115 ft) perch above the sea.
 Perfect timing is vital as the water depth varies from 6 to 16 feet depending on the tide and waves.